 There are a few parochial ministers who also have a chaplaincy role (e.g. prison, hospital).
 In these cases, the parish is credited with the actual amount of the chaplaincy income (net of expenses and the current additional earnings allowance).

 A proportionate reduction is made to the Stipend Contribution during a vacancy period, which is limited to 20% throughout the entire vacancy period.

 Where a parish shares the ministry of an incumbent with other parishes or with a diocesan post, a proportion of the stipend is allocated to each parish.
 This proportion between parishes is by mutual agreement of the parishes concerned.

-From 1st January 2014, where a parish provides a house, a credit rental sum will be given according to the ‘wealth’ of a parish based on their number of shares.
+Where a parish provides a house, a credit rental sum will be given according to the ‘wealth’ of a parish based on their number of shares.
 If the DBF provides the house, the parish would be charged a notional rent based on the number of shares as follows:

 |PCC Owned||DBF Owned|

-For curacies starting on or after 1st January 2015, the percentage contribution payable by the PCC or the DBF will be based on the actual rent paid or, where the property is already owned, on the estimated market rent.
+The percentage contribution payable by the PCC or the DBF will be based on the actual rent paid or, where the property is already owned, on the estimated market rent.
 It is anticipated that any adjustment for housing provision be agreed with the PCC at an early stage, and included in notices of appointment.